 Backup Vault

-Select Vault: If you select this option, select a backup vault from the Vault Name drop-down list.
+Select Vault: Choose an existing vault from the drop-down list.

-ImportantAfter a backup vault is created, you are charged for the backup vault whether or not backup data is generated.
+ImportantYou are charged for a vault after creation, regardless of stored data.
 For more information, see Billing methods and billable items.

-Cloud Backup automatically maximizes data redundancy using zone-redundant storage (ZRS) in supported regions.
-In regions where ZRS is unavailable, locally redundant storage (LRS) is used instead.
-The vault type is selected automatically and cannot be manually configured.
+Cloud Backup uses zone-redundant storage (ZRS) where available, falling back to locally redundant storage (LRS).
+The storage type is selected automatically and cannot be manually configured.

 Vault Name